basnijholt/ipynb_git_filters/README.md

 * `+` No external dependencies, if you have `Jupyter notebook` installed you will have `nbconvert`
 * `-` A bit slow, ~150 ms
+* `-` need to make sure that every contributor uses it (otherwise it will result in conflicts)

 ## Usage, install and forget